Configurational entropy of heavy-quark QCD exotica: engendering the next generation: epilogue and outlook

 To include the novel $S$-wave exotic excitations shown in Tables \ref{scalarmasses10} -- \ref{scalarmasses40} to the already existing database, besides considering the mass spectra of $Z_c$, the $Y$, the $\pi_1$, and the $Z_b$ heavy-quark exotic mesons, other features might be also probed, as the peaks of these resonances, their thresholds, decay constants, and widths.
 Although Ref. \cite{Braga:2015jca} provides a hint on how to obtain some of these quantities in the case of standard quarkonia, more specific developments must be emulated with new techniques that encompass the heavy-quark exotic mesonic states here studied.
-New decay modes of already existing exotica have been currently detected in experiments.
 Also, besides the exotic families here studied, pentaquarks consisting of $c\bar{c}$ and light quarks, as the $P_c(4380)$ and $P_c(4450)$ exotica, may be described in AdS/QCD, once an appropriate scale dimension is either derived or chosen for them.
 Other hadronic states that include hexaquarks might have also their mass spectrum also extrapolated by DRTs, as well as double-heavy open-charm exotica and other tetraquark composites.

 The extrapolation of the DRTs, to derive the mass spectra of new candidates for the next generation of exotic mesonic excitations in the $Z_c$ and $Y$ families, also fills the mass region 4.7 -- 5.2 GeV, which lacks standard mesonic states.
 It represents one more step to distinguish between exotic and standard mesonic states.
 Besides, some mesonic states, as the $X(4500)$ and $X(4700)$, are $D$-wave $cs\bar{c}\bar{s}$ tetraquark resonances \cite{Chen:2016oma}.
 Hence, the AdS/QCD approach to $S$-wave resonances must be extended to encompass $D$-wave resonances.
 Consequently, the DCE-based methods here employed can be extended to other multiquark exotic meson families.
-The advancing data on heavy-quark meson spectroscopy, detected in several running experiments, can also provide available tools for a more comprehensive analysis on QCD exotica.
+The advancing data on heavy-quark meson spectroscopy, detected in several running experiments, can also provide available tools for a more comprehensive analysis of QCD exotica.